FormidableLabs/react-native-ama/packages/forms/docs/FormSubmit.md

 # Form.Submit (FormSubmit)

 This component provides the submit action for your button via render props.
-It triggers the [Form onSubmit](./Form#-onsubmit) callback and therefore focuses on the first invalid field if the submission fails.
+It triggers the [Form onSubmit](./Form#-onsubmit) callback and, if the submission fails, automatically focuses the first invalid field.

 ## Usage